MarcinOrlowski/laravel-api-response-builder/docs/config.md

         ],
 ],
 ```
-Where `method` is name of the method to that `ResponseBuilder` should call on the object to obtain array representation of its
+Where `method` is a name of the method to that `ResponseBuilder` should call on the object to obtain array representation of its
 internal state, while `key` is a string that will be used as the JSON response as key to array representation.

 See [Data Conversion](docs.md#data-conversion) docs for closer details wih examples.